EndPointCorp/end-point-blog/2023/01/developing-rails-apps-in-a-dev-container-with-vs-code.md

 ### Running the Container

-Now, to actually run and connect VS Code to a new container using the image and configs specified in the `.devcontainer/devcontainer.json` file; bring up the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) again with `Ctrl + Shift + P` and run the "Dev Containers: Reopen in Container" command.
+Now, to actually run and connect VS Code to a new container using the image and configs specified in the `.devcontainer/devcontainer.json` file; bring up the Command Palette again with `Ctrl + Shift + P` and run the "Dev Containers: Reopen in Container" command.

 With that, VS Code will invoke Docker to download the image and create a new container based on it.
 It will also run and configure the container based on what's specified in `.devcontainer/devcontainer.json`, and finally, connect to it.

 > When that's done, you should be able to see the container running with `docker ps`.

-That will take a while, but once it's done, you'll be able to open VS Code's integrated terminal (with `` Ctrl + ` ``) and that will bring up a bash session in the container.
+That will take a while, but once it's done, you'll be able to open VS Code's integrated terminal (with `` Ctrl + ` ``), which will bring up a bash session in the container.
 From here, we can finally run all our usual Ruby and Rails commands to set up our project.

 > Feel free to explore the container's environment. `ruby -v` for example will show that Ruby is ready to go in there.